caputomarcos/node-red-contrib-oauth2/README.md

   Details
   -------
-  This node is intended to be used for communicating with OAuth2 protected APIs.
-Once you configured it, for each incoming message the node will emit a message containing the msg.oauth2Response value which can be passed to other nodes sending messages to an OAuth protected API.
+  The `node-red-contrib-oauth2` is designed to simplify the communication process with APIs that require `OAuth2 authentication`.
+Upon configuration, incoming messages will trigger a response that includes the msg.oauth2Response value.
+This response can then be passed on to other nodes to enable communication with `OAuth2-protected APIs`.

   References
   -----------